 The proposed CGT changes

-Australians are being forced to give up a 27‑year settlement on capital gains.
+Australians are being forced to give up a 27‑year tax rule on capital gains.
 It’s worth a closer look.

 The 2026/27 federal budget proposes replacing the 50% capital gains tax discount — affecting shares, property, and other personal investments.
 This is a place to read what is actually being proposed, and to put your view forward.